 But why are they so successful?
 Why are brands turning to their audiences to share their products instead of crafting their own ads?

-- UGC Puts Customers Front and Centre
+UGC Puts Customers Front and Center

-In reality, we’ve been buying into UGC content for centuries, but there are now media platforms to make it more accessible across the globe.
+In reality, we’ve been buying into UGC for centuries, but there are now social media platforms to make it more accessible across the globe.
 And, when you discover that a whopping 92% of people are more likely to trust a recommendation from another person over branded content, it’s clear to see how far the trust between people and marketers has stretched.

 In a study run by Cohn & Wolfe, 63% of consumers said they would rather buy from a company they consider to be authentic over a competitor.

 Authenticity is so important in today’s online world.
-Customers are no longer the passive consumers led by TV commercials and billboards.
+Customers are no longer passive consumers led by TV commercials and billboards.
 Instead, they’re active choosers of their own fate and want a say in who they do and don’t buy from.

 But how do they choose who to buy from?
-They opt for brands that have the same values as them, brands that they can connect with on a human level, and brands that “get them”.
+They opt for brands that have the same values as them, brands that they can connect with on a human level, and brands that “get them.”

 UGC brings audiences together.
 Instead of it being an “us” against “them” situation, where brands are constantly trying to win consumers over, UGC brings everyone together in one big happy family.